mohae/salted/README.md

 In this repo, the server also has the client installed.

+#### `webserver`
+The webserver is `nginx`, which is an event driven webserver and is better suited for modern web workloads, e.g. mobile, than the threaded Apache.
+Apache does have an event driven version, but, sometimes, a swiss army knife is not needed.
+If your needs are better suited for Apache, well, I might add support for Apache too, some day.

+The webserver role also adds `iptables` rules for allowing incoming tcp connections on port 80 and 443.

+### Grain: ssh
+The `ssh` grain is used to define what kind of `ssh` access is allowed for the server.
+There are two rulesets defined for ssh, `ssh-server` and `ssh-restricted`.
+If the `ssh` grain is `server`, then the `ssh-server` rules will be applied. `ssh-restricted` is the default.

+#### `server`
+If the `ssh` grain is set to `server` the firewall rules used for ssh will be taken from the `pillar/base/iptables/ssh-server.sls` pillar state.
+This state defines the port used for ssh.
+The resulting firewall rule for ssh allows inbound connections from anywhere.
+This is useful for machines which should be accessible, via ssh, from anywhere.

+#### `restricted`
+This is the default rule set that is used for ssh firewall rules.
+The firewall rules within the `pillar/base/iptables/ssh-restricted.sls` state will be applied if the ssh grain is not set to `server`.
+Server access via ssh is only allowed from specified networks or IPs, typically private networks.
+Unless `block_nomatch` is set to `False`, all other connections will be blocked.

+## Notes on specific states
+This section contains additional information on states for which it may be helpful.

+### Database
 ##### DBA
 The `dba`, or database administrator has full access to all of the databases on the server.
 Access is only allowed from localhost.